paraslaumas111/The-Family-Travel-Tracker/README.md

 #Basic Instructions -

  • Navigate to root repository and run "npm i" command in the terminal to install all the dependencies mentioned in the package.json before running the project.

+ • To run this project you should have your data stored in postgreSQl, and edit the details of your DBMS software in the index.js "pg" object.